IATA is causing “severe financial strain” for start-up and SME forwarders that could propel them out of business.

 “This is a major concern for SME cargo agents, and we’re receiving complaints from numerous members.

-“In essence, new mobile bongdaso CASS associates and cargo agents are experiencing severe financial strain, posing an existential threat to their operations.”
+“In essence, new IATA CASS associates and cargo agents are experiencing severe financial strain, posing an existential threat to their operations.”